jape2116/Hope-Community/ReadMe Hope-Community Repo.txt

 Use this repo to pull the main meeting template and then to create/edit meeting minutes.

 More uses to come?
-Who knows.
+Who knows?